cyber-dojo/runner/docs/api.md

 - - - -
 ## JSON out
 - All methods return a json hash in the http response body.
-- If the method completes, a string key equals the method's name. eg
+- If the method completes, a key equals the method's name. eg
   ```bash
   $ curl --silent -X GET http://${IP_ADDRESS}:${PORT}/ready?
   { "ready?":true}
   ```
-- If the method raises an exception, a string key equals `"exception"`, with a json-hash as its value. eg
+- If the method raises an exception, a key equals `"exception"`, with a json-hash as its value. eg
   ```bash
   $ curl --silent -X POST http://${IP_ADDRESS}:${PORT}/run_cyber_dojo_sh | jq